sertansenturk/cookiecutter-ds-docker/docs/01_cookiecutter.rst

    make sphinx-html

 The above command builds a docker image called ``sertansenturk/sphinx``.
 It then runs a container from the image and renders the documentation using *Sphinx*.

-You can access the documentation by opening ``./docs/_build/html/index.html`` on your browser.
+Afterward, you can access the documentation by opening ``./docs/_build/html/index.html`` on your browser.

 To validate the documentation without building, run: